PipeWire/pipewire/doc/architecture.md

 ## Principles

-The PipeWire API is, a object oriented asynchronous protocol.
+The PipeWire API is an object oriented asynchronous protocol.
 All requests and replies are method invocations on some object.

 Objects are identified with a unique ID.
 Each object implements an